 WHS Legislation means Due Diligence is mandatory …

 Are you aware of your responsibilities?

-- Under federal and South Australian WHS legislation, officers, managers and supervisors of corporations and government bodies are required to:
+- Under federal and South Australian WHS legislation, officers of corporations and government bodies are required to:

 - Acquire and maintain work health and safety knowledge relevant to their workplace.

 - Understand the workplace’s operation and associated hazards and risks.